microsoft/fluentui/rfcs/react-components/convergence/slot-children-render-function.md

 as the name suggests is all the properties provided by the `resolveShorthand` invocation without including `as` and also `children`
 (since `children` by itself is the render function).

-Since we lost the Internal properties on the merging between it and the External ones There's no way to provide such the default declared `children` to the render function!
+Since we lost the Internal properties (`defaultProps`) on the merging with the External properties, there's no way to provide `defaultProps.children` to the render function!

 ```js
 function useComponent(props) {